Degrees at the University of Stuttgart

 career in the German Civil Services, as in Law or to become a teacher.
 It is also the degree for

-subjects under state supervision, such as Medicine, Pharmacy and Food Chemistry.
-If you study one
+subjects under state supervision, such as Medicine or Pharmacy.
+If you study one of these

 regulations at the end of your studies.
 How many disciplines you study depends on whether you

-aim to be active in areas such as Food Chemistry, where only one discipline is studied, or if you
+aim to be active in areas such as Pharmacy, where only one discipline is studied, or if you aim to

-aim to work as a secondary school teacher, who study two or more disciplines.
-The University of
+work as a secondary school teacher, who study two or more disciplines.
+The University of Stuttgart

 Please note: the University of Stuttgart does not offer study programs in Law, Medicine or Pharmacy.